sarahj-hall/Antonucci_Hall_Huang_Kuehn_ENV872_FinalProject/README.md

 <For each data file in the repository, describe the data contained in each column.
 Include the column name, a description of the information, the class of data, and any units associated with the data.
 Create a list or table for each data file.>

-In the Raw data folder, there are four different types of files for the years 2014 to 2023:
+note to self: might not need to include all this if we don't use it?, also check class types In the Raw data folder, there are four different types of files for the years 2014 to 2023 (replace year in title with proper year):

 1. eagle_outages_year_group.csv